 - patient subjected to US abdomen and revealed dilated CBD and intrahepatic biliary radicles

-- then requested for CT abdomen and pelvis shows; the above-mentioned findings of an ampullary lesion and double duct sign in not displayed here, A normal-sized pancreatic duct does not exclude the diagnosis of ampullary neoplasm because the ductal calibre will be normal in up to 50% in patients with bile duct obstruction caused by an ampullary tumour
+- then requested for CT abdomen and pelvis shows; the above-mentioned findings of an ampullary lesion and double duct sign in not displayed here, A normal-sized pancreatic duct does not exclude the diagnosis of ampullary neoplasm because the ductal caliber will be normal in up to 50% in patients with bile duct obstruction caused by an ampullary tumor

 - then endoscopic biopsy of this lesion showed adenocarcinoma of the ampulla of Vater.